pineman/pineman.github.io/docs/posts/2024-05-25_just-use-curl.md

 Time to look for alternatives, I guess...
 I'll try not to get into hideous technical detail, for both your sake and mine.
-I checked, and it seemed to me that the stdlib Net::HTTP also used `Timeout::timeout` - albeit less than HTTP.rb (looks like that it's just for the open timeout [^3]), so I skipped it for now.
+I checked, and it seemed to me that the stdlib Net::HTTP also used `Timeout::timeout` - albeit less than HTTP.rb (looks like it's just for the open timeout [^3]), so I skipped it for now.

 Then I looked at [async-http](https://github.com/socketry/async-http),